 If the TXVECTOR parameter SCRAMBLER_RESET is set to RESET_SCRAMBLER and dot11MACPrivacyActivated is true, the initial state of the scrambler shall be set to a nonzero random value not based on the scrambler value at the end of the last transmitted PPDU, before changes based on CH_BANDWIDTH_IN_NON_HT defined above are applied.

-During reception by a VHT STA, RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT shall be determined from selected bits in the scrambling sequence as shown in Table 17-7 (Contents of the first 7 bits of the scrambling sequence) and Table 17-9 (RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT values).
+During reception by a VHT or HE STA, RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT shall be determined from selected bits in the scrambling sequence as shown in Table 17-7 (Contents of the first 7 bits of the scrambling sequence) and Table 17-9 (RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT values for a VHT or HE STA).
 During reception by a VHT STA, the RXVECTOR parameter DYN_BANDWIDTH_IN_NON_HT shall be set to selected bits in the scrambling sequence as shown in Table 17-7 (Contents of the first 7 bits of the scrambling sequence).
 The fields shall be interpreted as being sent LSB-first.

-Table 17-9—RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT values
+Table 17-9—RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT values for a VHT or HE STA